Nissan expands North America hood latch recall to 878,000 Altima sedans

-DETROIT Nissan Motor Co (7201.T) expanded the North American recall of its top-selling Altima sedan to about 878,000 vehicles because a secondary hood latch may fail and cause the hood to fly up while the car is in motion, according to a company filing with U.S. safety regulators.
+DETROIT, March 6 Nissan Motor Co expanded the North American recall of its top-selling Altima sedan to about 878,000 vehicles because a secondary hood latch may fail and cause the hood to fly up while the car is in motion, according to a company filing with U.S. safety regulators.

 A secondary latch is meant to keep the hood down if the primary latch is not engaged.
 But Nissan said that in model years 2013 to 2015 Altima sedans made from March 6, 2012 to Dec.
 31, 2014, the secondary latch may not hold.